 If you think that the price of shares you own is going to remain flat in the future, you can also write call options to boost your income.
 With this strategy, the buyer of the option believes that prices will rise and is agreeing to buy the shares at a certain price point.

 However, if (as you have predicted) prices remain flat or fall, the buyer will most likely not exercise their right to buy the shares from you, leaving you with the premium they paid along with your shares.
 This is similar to the previous strategy, where you’ve offset your losses, despite the value of your shares dropping.

-The risk is if the price of the shares increases significantly, you’re now obliged to sell the shares at a lower price than what they’re currently worth.
+The risk is if the price of the shares increases significantly, you’re now obligated to sell the shares at a lower price than what they’re currently worth.

 As with all other tradable financial securities, options can be used to speculate on the market.
 The price of a call option will increase if the price of its underlying security increases.
 Conversely, the price of a put option will do exactly the opposite.
 Each player – the buyer and a seller – is betting on the opposite occurring.

 While this approach is risky and not recommended for new investors, you may be able to use the difference in risk exposure and smaller initial cost involved with options trading to diversify your portfolio, though you will have to take into account the complex risks of options.

 It is important for investors to understand that options are a strictly zero-sum game.
 That is, in each transaction, one of the parties makes a gain at the expense of the other party.
 You need to make sure you fully understand the inherent risks involved.

 The position you take through options will be a leveraged position.
 As such, a change in the price of the option is bound to be disproportionate to a change in the price of the underlying share.
 The ratio of this change is represented by the term “delta”.
 Delta is positive for call options and negative for put options.